kong-org/silo-usb-nfc/README.md

 - `00`: Generate a signature from a 32 byte input (typically a hash comprised of a random number and recent blockhash or a user's address and recent blockhash)
 - `55`: This is a special command with only a limited set of uses.
 It will generate a signature using the ECDSA keypair associated with `tertiaryPublicKey`.
 It first generation SiLo's it can be used a maximum of 5 times before refusing to sign additional data.
 - `56`: This is a special command that will reveal the `tertiaryPublicKey` which is not normally shown in any of the NDEF records.
+- `a5`: This is a special reformat command that will rewrite the public key information from the secure element to the NFC chip.
+This command may help to recover a chip that cannot product valid signatures and may be need to be repeated or alternated with `00` in order to recover a chip.

 ## Exmaple